lhchang/proto_mud/ryuApps/README.md

 # This director contains the SDN applications to be run ontop of Ryu

+## Notes
+- StaticDHCPd needs to be installed
+    - two conf.pys for each interface on router must be run (script provided in staticdhcpd directory)

 ## CURRENTLY WORKING ON
 - Set up simple topology on mininet of:
 	- hosts